HengSoftwareEngineer/click/README.md

    *To check versions, run:*
    `node --version`
    `npm --version`
-> Currently supports only npm.
+> Currently supports only `npm`.
 More package managers will be added in the future.

 - **[Flutter SDK](https://docs.flutter.dev/get-started/install)** — must be installed and added to your system PATH.